Peacocks Crossroads, North Carolina

+1997 USGS map excerpt showing Peacocks Crossroads near center.
+Exit 334 of I-40 lays just north of the community.

-Meadow (also known as Peacock's Crossroads) is an unincorporated community in Johnston County, North Carolina, United States, situated at the intersection of North Carolina Highway 96 and North Carolina Highway 50.
+Meadow (also known as Peacock's Crossroads) is an unincorporated community in Meadow Township, Johnston County, North Carolina, United States, situated at the intersection of North Carolina Highway 96 and North Carolina Highway 50.
 It lies at an elevation of 200 feet (61 m).

 History

 It was the home of John William Wood Sr. who owned and donated the land in Peacocks Crossroads on which Meadow School was built.